-12. What was the utilization for each resource?
+12. What was the utilization of each resource?

 Solution 4 – Alternate Resource

-Another alternative is to cross train Level 1 workers so they can help doing research when they aren’t busy taking calls.
-Remember though, taking calls is their first priority.
-So if they are doing research and a call comes in, they need to stop doing their research in order to take the call.
+Another alternative is to cross-train Level 1 workers so they can help to do research when they aren’t busy taking calls.
+Remember, though, that taking calls is their first priority.
+So if they are doing research and a call comes in, they need to stop doing their research to take the call.

 Open the Lesson 1 – Call Center model.
 Hover the mouse over the Level 1 resource.
 Click and drag your mouse to the line connecting Level 2 to Perform Research.